White Zimbabweans: Post-independence

 The country gained its independence as Zimbabwe in April 1980, under a ZANU-PF government led by Robert Mugabe.
 Following independence, the country's White citizens lost most of their former privileges.
 A generous social welfare net (including both education and healthcare) that had supported Whites in Rhodesia disappeared almost in an instant.
 Whites in the artisan, skilled worker and supervisory classes began to experience job competition from Blacks.
 Indigenisation in the public services displaced many Whites.
 The result was that White emigration gathered pace.
 In the ten-year period from 1980 to 1990, approximately two-thirds of the White community left Zimbabwe.
 About 49% of emigrants left to settle in South Africa, many of whom were Afrikaans speakers, with 29% going to the British Isles; most of the remainder went to Australia, New Zealand, Canada, Hong Kong and the United States.
 Many of these emigrants, as well as some who remained, continued to identify themselves as Rhodesian.
 A White Rhodesian or Zimbabwean who is nostalgic for the UDI era is known colloquially as a "Rhodie".
-These nostalgic "Rhodesians" are also sometimes referred to by the pejorative "Whenwes", coming from the phrase "when we were in Rhodesia" and have been characterised by popular culture as has having a strong sense of loss and nostalgia for their former country.
+These nostalgic "Rhodesians" are also sometimes referred to by the pejorative "Whenwes", coming from the phrase "when we were in Rhodesia" and have been characterised by popular culture as having a strong sense of loss and nostalgia for their former country.

 However, many Whites resolved to stay in the new Zimbabwe; only one-third of the White farming community left.
 An even smaller proportion of White urban business owners and members of the professional classes left.
-Although White Zimbabweans had lost their advantageous position in society after 1980, the lifting of economic sanctions against Zimbabwe allowed middle class whites to generate more wealth and opportunities.
+Although White Zimbabweans had lost their advantageous position in society after 1980, the lifting of economic sanctions against Zimbabwe allowed middle class Whites to generate more wealth and opportunities.
 This pattern of emigration meant that although small in absolute numbers, Zimbabwe's White population remained a high proportion of the upper strata of society.
 A 1984 article in The Sunday Times Magazine by White Zimbabwean author Peter Godwin described and pictured the life of Zimbabwean White people at a time when their number was just about to fall below 100,000.
-Godwin wrote that by this time Zimbabwean whites in the cities generally lived a comfortable lifestyle but had retreated from public life while those in the countryside still remained wary of the new government.
+Godwin wrote that by this time Zimbabwean Whites in the cities generally lived a comfortable lifestyle but had retreated from public life while those in the countryside still remained wary of the new government.